 - Free gift: Nespresso Original welcome kit with 12 capsules

 We have yet to look at a Saeco espresso machine, but we might as well since this is one of the better brands available – but it’s not cheap.
-However, its offer a lot: a very presentable appearance, silent operation. drink versatility (espresso, cappuccino, latte, café mocha), quick coffee delivery, the perfect froth, and the ability to customize your brew and save it for later (e.g., grinding, amount of milk, coffee richness, etc.).
+However, its offer a lot: a very presentable appearance, silent operation. drink versatility (espresso, cappuccino, latte, café mocha), quick coffee delivery, the perfect froth for latte art, and the ability to customize your brew and save it for later (e.g., grinding, the right amount of milk, coffee richness, etc.).
 Additionally, this machine, thanks to its ceramic grinders, will never taste burnt.

-I’d say this is a good home espresso machine for those who know exactly what they want in a cup of espresso.
-When you’re particular, it can be hard to find the features you need to make coffee up to your standards, but you really can with this Saeco home espresso machine.
+I’d say this is a good home model for those who know exactly what they want in a cup of espresso.
+When you’re particular, it can be hard to find the features you need to make espresso up to your standards, but you really can with this Saeco unit.
 But if anything could make this better, it would be a larger water tank.

 - Automatic cleaning and descaling